Tischel/NOTED/README.md

-# NOTED
+# NOTED Plugin

-FFXIV Dalamud plugin to create notes and link them to duties.
+A Final Fantasy XIV Dalamud Plugin that lets you create notes that are linked to specific duties.

+## Usage

+TODO